letsgetrusty/bootcamp/4. Projects/1. CLI/Problem/Stage 2/README.md

 [q] quit | [c] create epic | [:id:] navigate to epic
 ```

-Epic Detail - The epic detail page displays a single epics's details and a list of stories connected to that epic.
+Epic Detail - The epic detail page displays a single epic's details and a list of stories connected to that epic.

 ```
 ------------------------------ EPIC ------------------------------